Peter R. Wallace

-Peter Rudy Wallace (born April 13, 1954) is an American politician and member of the Democratic Party who served as Speaker of the Florida House of Representatives from 1994 to 1996.
+Peter Rudy Wallace (born April 13, 1954) is an American politician and attorney who served as Speaker of the Florida House of Representatives from 1994 to 1996.
+A member of the Democratic Party, he served in the Florida House of Representatives from 1984 to 1996 and was the last Democrat to serve as speaker, as of 2025.

 Early life and education

-Peter Rudy Wallace was born on April 13, 1954 to Martha Rudy and John Powell Wallace.
+Peter Rudy Wallace was born on April 13, 1954, to Martha Rudy and John Powell Wallace.
 He has four brothers, two younger and two older.

 His father was also a Democrat and an executive in the egg and poultry industry who founded the Wallace Hatchery and Wallace Chicks and was the first Chairman of the American Egg Board.
 His mother was a Republican who served on the Pinellas County School Board from 1972 to 1980.

 His great-uncle Henry A. Wallace was the 33rd Vice President of the United States, his great-grandfather Henry Cantwell Wallace was the 7th United States Secretary of Agriculture, his grandfather Merle F. Rudy founded the Pinellas County Republican Party, and his aunt, Sally C. Wallace, served on the St. Petersburg City Council from 1976 to 1985.

 Wallace graduated from Harvard College with an A.B. in 1976 and with a J.D. in 1979.
 After graduating, he clerked for Judge Paul Hitch Roney on the United States Court of Appeals for the Fifth Circuit from 1979 to 1980.